hyundai-robotics/doc-hi6-operation/11-etc/1-controller-files/3-log.md

 * sclog_base_????????_??????.bin

-  Scope log file storing time-series data such as each axis’s position, speed, and acceleration.
+  Scope log file storing time-series data such as each axis's position, speed, and acceleration.
   ????????_?????? represents the timestamp in YYYYMMDD_HHMMSS format.
   Generated when robot shock is detected or specific errors occur.
 Can be viewed using the Scope Log feature in HRWorkbench.